mavryk-network/mavryk-rust/apps/deploy_monitoring/README.md

 Every run needs a few environmental variables:

-- `TEZOS_NETWORK`: one of the tezedge networks, e.g.: mainnet
+- `MAVRYK_NETWORK`: one of the tezedge networks, e.g.: mainnet
 - `HOSTNAME`: the local ip address or hostname
 - `TEZEDGE_VOLUME_PATH`: **ABSOLUTE** path to the directory that stores or will store the tezedge data.
 This will be mounted in the docker container. *Note: do not use relative paths, it will create unexpected behaviour*
 - `LD_LIBRARY_PATH`: required because the deploy_monitoring module is dependant on the shell module (this will be reworked in the future).